Ginxss/tfds/README.md

 ### clear()
 *Runtime:* **O(1)**

-Removes all elements from the stack:
+Clear the vector:
 ```
-stack.clear();
+vector.clear();
 ```
-In reality, clear() just resets the internal top index, which means that no actual memory is deallocated and the stack is not reverted to its original capacity.
+In reality, clear() just resets the internal index, which means that no actual memory is deallocated and the vector is not reverted to its original capacity.
+Following calls to `add(...)` will overwrite the data in the buffer.

 ---
 ---